 No wonder Keiller's curiosity was piqued, causing him to purchase Windmill Hill and rescue it from Marcony, who wanted to build a radio relay station on top of it.

-The precise geometry of the outer ring of Windmill Hill was determined by two factors...
+Two factors determined the precise geometry of the outer ring of Windmill Hill...

-2. LIDAR, an acronym for Light Detection and Ranging, is a remarkably precise method for scanning a landscape.
+2. LIDAR, an acronym for Light Detection and Ranging, is an exact landscape scanning method.
 It functions by emitting laser beams from an aircraft to measure the distance and shape of objects on the ground.
 This technology has played a pivotal role in our understanding of Neolithic history, particularly in tracing the trenches dug by these ancient communities and revealing their geometric patterns at a near-perfect scale.

 The outer ring, shaped like an egg, was created by people who excavated a deep ditch to remove the grass and topsoil to expose the underlying pure white chalk subsoil to the sky.
 The soil from the ditch was thrown inwards to create an internal bank.
 So, the monument was not a henge.
 We consider this egg to be one of the most realistic of all prehistoric geometric eggs.
 Gray's phallus was discovered buried somewhere in this ditch.

-The real question has always been how did people produced such large arcs.
-Ring A's largest arc is 375 megalithic yards (340 imp yards, 311metres)!
-This arc was doubled when the Neolithic geometers left to build Avebury's outer stone ring.
-It was doubled again by Stonehenge's Super Circuit that surrounds Durrington Walls.
-Of most importance is that this egg could be scaled up or down in size.
-That is how early geometers were able to produce Avebury’s 750 Megalithic Yard radius.
+The real question has always been how people produced such large arcs.
+Ring A's largest arc is 375 megalithic yards (340 imp yards, 311 metres)!
+This arc was doubled in size when these Neolithic geometers left to build Avebury's outer stone ring.
+It was doubled again by Stonehenge's Super Circuit of massive pits surrounding Durrington Walls.
+Of most importance is that Windmill Hill's egg could be scaled up or down in size.

 The Megalithic Yard was also used in constructing the geometric eggs of Brittany in France - that we know.
 But where did the Megalithic Inch come from?
 Was it invented by people living on top of Windmill Hill, albeit temporarily?
 Indeed, the trail seems to end there because Hembury Pottery sherds - a deep dish or plate with a rounded bottom - dates Windmill Hill's three rings, A, B and C, to 3700 BC.
 No geometry was found at Hembury Fort in Devon, where these plates originated, so the inch was not likely to have originated from there!